michaeljharrison/ProveYourself/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+# TO DOS

+1. When you are generating the first code, there can be a significant wait.
+Users might think that the application has hung.
+There should be a message like "Waiting for blockchain confirmation".
+Ditto on the second wait where the message is "validating photo" - it seems to have hung; People will understand a wait of that duration if "Waiting for blockchain" message appears.
+   1. Update status every time:
+      1. CREATING - Configuration sent, awaiting initial proof.
+      2. CREATED - First proof, awaiting upload.
+      3. UPLOADING - Image has been uploaded, awaiting second proof.
+      4. VERIFIED - Image has been verified and second proof done.
+      5. FAILED - Image has not been verified.
+2. The photo is squashed to fit the form factor of the screen.
+I'd rather you maintained aspect ratio and letterboxed it.
+3. The downloadable archive should include the certificate